synic/whyvim/README.md

 _DEMO_:

-1. Show opening multiple files, show using `CtrlP` for buffers, fuzzy search and all of that.
-2. Show opening multiple window splits, show that you can open the same file in many windows, at various locations in the buffer.
+1. Show opening multiple window splits, show that you can open the same file in many windows, at various locations in the buffer.
-3. Show that you can use the keyboard to navigate windows.
+2. Show that you can use the keyboard to navigate windows.
-4. Show that you can use easymotion to navigate windows.
+3. Show that you can use easymotion to navigate windows.

 Project Management
 ------------------

 _DEMO_:

-1. Explain how CtrlP works for opening files in a project.
-2. Show CtrlP fuzzy match.
+1. Show opening multiple files, show using `CtrlP` for buffers, fuzzy search and all of that.
+Explain how `CtrlP` works, that it does a `git ls-files` in the repository for the current buffer, and this means that you can have two windows open to different projects, side by side.
-3. Show NERDTree, explain why you don't like it.
+2. Show `NERDTree`, explain why you don't like it.
-4. Show NetRW, opening the current directory and opening the project directory.
+3. Show `NetRW`, opening the current directory and opening the project directory.

 Layout Management